stephanmax/grunt-responsive-images-extender/README.md

 * **grunt-responsive-images-converter**

   This [task](https://github.com/miller/grunt-responsive-images-converter/) can be used to convert images in markdown files into a `<picture>` tag.
 Unfortunately, it is limited to markdown files.
-Also, read [here](http://blog.cloudfour.com/dont-use-picture-most-of-the-time/) why `<picture>` is not the smartest way to go in most cases.
+Also, read [here](http://blog.cloudfour.com/dont-use-picture-most-of-the-time/) why `<picture>` is not the smartest thing in most cases.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).